Liturgical-Calendar/liturgy-components-js/README.md

 }
 ```

-The first five are the main components of the library.
+The first five are the main components of the library, and can be instantiated.

-The remaining classes are used to configure the `ApiOptions`, `WebCalendar` and `LiturgyOfTheDay` components.
+The remaining classes are used either as static classes (`Input`) or as Enums, to configure the `ApiOptions`, `WebCalendar` and `LiturgyOfTheDay` components.

 ### ApiClient